Thibault Tricole: Career

 In his PDC European Tour debut at the 2022 Austrian Darts Open, Tricole lost in a deciding leg against Zoran Lerchbacher.
 His second European Tour appearance was at the 2022 Hungarian Darts Trophy, where he lost 4–6 in legs to Karel Sedláček in the first round.
 In June, Tricole took part in the 2022 Dutch Open and reached the semi-finals, where he lost to eventual champion Jelle Klaasen 1–2 in sets.

 In November 2023, he took part in the West Europe Qualifier for the 2023 PDC World Darts Championship.
 He won the tournament by defeating Wesley Plaisier in the final 7–4 in legs.
 Tricole became the first person to represent France at the PDC World Darts Championship before becoming the first French player to claim a victory at the competition, defeating Mario Vandenbogaerde 3–1 in the first round before a 3–0 defeat to Rob Cross in the second round.
 Following the tournament, he attended European Q-School and earned a PDC Tour Card, becoming the second French player to become a professional after Jacques Labre.

 In November 2024, he beat former PDC World Champion Gerwyn Price 6–4 in the first round of the 2024 Players Championship Finals.
 At the 2025 PDC World Darts Championship, Tricole played Australia's Joe Comito in the opening match of the tournament, with the winner to face reigning champion Luke Humphries in the second round later in the evening.
 He began with a 3–1 win over Comito but was defeated 3–0 by Humphries, who won all nine legs.
 At the 2025 International Darts Open, Tricole became the first French player to win a match on the European Tour by defeating former world champion Michael Smith in the first round.

 Personal life

+Tricole previously worked as a landscape gardener, quitting in 2019 to pursue darts full time.
+Having previously lived in Belgium, Tricole lives in Malguénac, Brittany with his wife and son.

 Tricole is a supporter of French football club FC Lorient and signed a partnership deal with the club in October 2024.